 - Let cake completely cool.
 Poke in rows using a small wooden spoon, dowel or two pronged fork at ½-1" intervals.
 I found the cake stuck to the wooden spoon so you have to clean it regularly of cake or your holes would get too large.

 - Pour one cup of boiling water into each of the jello and stir to dissolve.
 Pour each row with a different colored jello using a spouted measuring cup.
+I didn't use all the jello.
 Refrigerate for 3-4 hours.
 Top with whipped topping and sprinkles and refrigerate again for a few hours.
 Serve chilled.